Economy of Mexico: Regional economies

 Mexican States by Human Development Index, 2015.

-Regional disparities and income inequality are a feature of the Mexican economy.
-While all constituent states of the federation have a Human Development Index (HDI) higher than 0.70 (medium to high development), the northern and central states have higher levels of HDI than the southern states.
-Nuevo León, Jalisco and the Federal District have HDI levels similar to European countries, whereas that of Oaxaca and Chiapas is similar to that of China or Vietnam.
+Regional disparities and income inequality are features of the Mexican economy.
+While all constituent states of the federation have a Human Development Index (HDI) above 0.70 (medium to high development), the northern and central states have higher HDI values than the southern states.
+Nuevo León, Jalisco, and the Federal District have HDI levels similar to European countries, whereas those of Oaxaca and Chiapas are similar to those of China or Vietnam.

-At the municipal level, economic disparities are even greater: Benito Juárez borough in Mexico City has an HDI similar to that of Germany or New Zealand, whereas Metlatónoc in Guerrero, would have an HDI identical to that of Malawi.
+At the municipal level, economic disparities are even greater: Benito Juárez borough in Mexico City has an HDI similar to that of Germany or New Zealand, whereas Metlatónoc in Guerrero would have an HDI identical to that of Malawi.
 The majority of the federal entities in the north have a high development (higher than 0.80), as well as the entities Colima, Jalisco, Aguascalientes, the Federal District, Querétaro and the southeastern states of Quintana Roo and Campeche).
-The less developed states (with medium development in terms of HDI higher than 0.70) are located along the southern Pacific coast.
+The less developed states (with medium development, HDI> 0.70) are located along the southern Pacific coast.

 In terms of share of the GDP by economic sector (in 2004), the largest contributors in agriculture are Jalisco (9.7%), Sinaloa (7.7%), and Veracruz (7.6%); the greatest contributors in industrial production are the Federal District (15.8%), State of México (11.8%) and Nuevo León (7.9%); the greatest contributors in the service sector are also the Federal District (25.3%), State of México (8.9%) and Nuevo León (7.5%).

-Since the 1980s, the economy has slowly become less centralized; the Federal District's annual rate of GDP growth from 2003 to 2004 was the smallest of all federal entities at 0.2%, with drastic drops in the agriculture and industrial sectors.
+Since the 1980s, the economy has gradually become less centralized; the Federal District's annual GDP growth rate from 2003 to 2004 was the smallest among federal entities at 0.2%, with sharp declines in the agriculture and industrial sectors.
 Nonetheless, it still accounts for 21.8% of the nation's GDP.
 The states with the highest GDP growth rates are Quintana Roo (9.0%), Baja California (8.9%), and San Luis Potosí (8.2%).
 In 2000, the federal entities with the highest GDP per capita in Mexico were the Federal District (US$26,320), Campeche (US$18,900) and Nuevo León (US$30,250); the states with the lowest GDP per capita were Chiapas (US$3,302), Oaxaca (US$4,100) and Guerrero (US$6,800).

 Companies

 Of the world's 2000 largest companies, ranked in the Forbes Global 2000, 13 are headquartered in Mexico.
-Three are also among the 500 largest, measured by the Fortune Global 500.
+Three are also among the 500 largest companies, as measured by the Fortune Global 500.